 Again, pay attention to how you’re packing as you load your car.
 Make sure the emergency kit isn’t buried where you’ll never find it without taking everything out.
 If you can, make it so that you can get at it without getting out of the car; put it inside, or behind the smaller fold-down seat.
 And, point it out to the other people in the car, in case one of them has to get at it.

 Finally, two non-emergency items that you definitely should carry.
 One is a small folding snow shovel; they’re readily available at parts stores and supermarkets.
-Better yet is a sturdy collapsible shovel like the aluminum one from Yukon Charlie’s or Life-Link’s polycarbonate wonders.
+Better yet is a sturdy collapsible avalanche shovel like the ones from Yukon Charlie’s or Life-Link.
 Not only is it handy for getting you out of that #$%*#@& snowbank, but you’ll love having it when you wake up in the morning at the mountain and that foot-and-a-half of fresh snow that you dreamed about has turned your vehicle into something resembling a white elephant (just don’t dig TOO far into the snow and scratch your paint).
 The other is another container of windshield fluid…oh, wait, you already put that in there.
 Congratulations…you won’t have to search for a place to buy one late Sunday evening when you’re on your way home in the inevitable sloppy weather (although if you ARE from the south, pick one up anyway; what you can buy down there won’t work in sub-zero temps)!

 You’ve heard plenty of stories about how someone else had a lousy ski trip with a horrible drive, car broke down, they got stuck, whatever.
 Let them be statistics; with a little planning, you can put your feet up in the lodge with a cup of hot chocolate (I’m trying to keep this family friendly), and smile while you listen to their stories!